gilatoes/arduino-optiga-trust-x/README.md

 If OpenSSL has been installed correctly with the Path setting, it will shows the current OpenSSL version.

 Apart from the simple test, another option is the "openssl speed" command that will run some cryptographic commands and benchmarking to verify that OpenSSL is operational.

+### Other softwares
+There is a list of other optional software useful for Boot Camp.
+They are fairly straight-forward to install therefore there shall be no further explaination.
+1. Total Phase Analyzer software
+2. Saleae Logic Analyzer software
+3. Decompression tool eg. Zip-7
+4. PDF reader e.g. Adobe PDF reader
+5. Source Code editor e.g Eclipse
+6. Wireshark
+7. Terminal Software e.g Tera Terminal or Putty
+8. BP Tools

 ## Hardware for BootCamp
 For this part of training, a XMC2Go board will be used as the MCU I2C host controller for Trust X. The MCU board comes with a JTAG programmer needs to be connected to a Windows based PC for flashing the firmware.